Contact Us | Search

 Improving Public Acceptance of Covid-19 Vaccine in Yogyakarta, Indonesia

-This PEER project delves into two key aspects of health communication: gotong royong and the protector schema.
+This PEER project delved into two key aspects of health communication: gotong royong and the protector schema.
 Gotong royong, rooted in Javanese culture, embodies a sense of communal belonging and contribution.
-The protector schema serves as a strategy to promote healthy behaviors, such as vaccination, by appealing to individuals to safeguard specific people.
+In health communication, a protector schema serves as a strategy to promote healthy behaviors, such as vaccination, by appealing to individuals to safeguard specific people.
 Achieving high vaccination coverage is paramount to controlling the spread of vaccine-preventable diseases, and understanding community perceptions is instrumental in improving vaccination rates.
-Reducing negative perceptions toward vaccines hinges on fostering trust in the healthcare system, which the research team believes can be achieved through gotong royong.
-The protector schema builds upon these theories by asserting that health promotions emphasizing the positive impact of behavior on specific individuals, like family or teachers, are far more effective than generic messages.
+The research team believes that reducing negative perceptions toward vaccines hinges on fostering trust in the healthcare system, and that can be achieved through gotong royong.

 COV-159_Padmawati_Data collection 2COV-159_Padmawati_Data collection